MSU-Libraries/catalog/docs/mariadb.md

 ```

 ### Verifying cluster health

+The quickest way to verify the status of the cluster is by viewing the
+monitoring application at: https://[your stack URL]/monitoring.
+Specifically look at the "Galera" status.

 You can verify that all nodes are joined to the cluster via the Docker service
 logs and scrolling up to look for the members list.
 There should be a list